EberlyODL/phys211/instantanous-velocity.md

 ### Derivatives and Integrals

-Almost all position-versus time curves or velocity-versus-time curves can be expressed as functions of time <lrn-math>x(t)</lrn-math> and <lrn-math>v(t)</lrn-math>.
+Almost all position-versus-time curves or velocity-versus-time curves can be expressed as functions of time <lrn-math>x(t)</lrn-math> and <lrn-math>v(t)</lrn-math>.
 In this course these functions will very often be sum of polynomials in time of the form

 <lrn-math>x(t) = a + bt+ ct^2 +d t^3 +....</lrn-math>
 where <lrn-math>a,b,c,d,...</lrn-math> are constants that could be zero.